epicasino/JS-Quiz/brainstorm.md

 for main quiz contents
   border in question & option box container --
-      border around question, large text
+      border around question, large text --

 ## JS

-GIVEN I am taking a code quiz
+GIVEN I am taking a code quiz --

 WHEN I click the start button
+    query select start button from html
+    add event listener for start button
+    event listener starts quiz function
+    event listener for answer options

 THEN a timer starts and I am presented with a question
+    create timer for 30 seconds
+    create set interval for countdown
+    create function for quiz, activates other functions w/ actual questions

+    per question function:
+        text content changes for question-box
+        text content changes for answer-options

 WHEN I answer a question

-THEN I am presented with another question

-WHEN I answer a question incorrectly

-THEN time is subtracted from the clock
+    per question function
+        if else function to see if correct answer was chosen if right- next question, +1 points
+            if wrong- -10 seconds to timer, 0 points

 WHEN all questions are answered or the timer reaches 0